This article has been superseded by a more recent survey.

 Calculating Bookmaker Margins

-When using the decimal odds system, which is popular in Australia and Europe, calculating the bookmaker margin for a market is easy.
-The margin equals the sum of the reciprocals of the odds, minus one.
+When using the decimal odds system, the bookmaker margin equals the sum of the reciprocals of the odds, minus 1.
 Below are calculation examples using two-outcome and three-outcome events.

 The margin is amount by which the market exceeds 100%.

 Note that for a 100.0% market the margin is zero.
 If you compile the best available odds across a number of bookmakers and the combined market is below 100.0%, then the margin is negative, which means an arbitrage opportunity may exist.